emcuttsy/monoglot-anxiety/content/english/blog/sciene-of-language-newborns-start-recognizing-speech-within-hours-of-birth-in-way-similar-to-adults.md

 enableComments = true
 images = []
 sidebar = "right"
-subtitle = "A new study found that newborns start recognizing tricky vowel sounds just hours after birth using a speech-processing system very similar to the one adults use to learn and use language" summary = "" tags = [] title = "Science of Language: Newborns learn speech sounds using same brain regions as adults"
+subtitle = "A new study found that newborns start recognizing vowel sounds just hours after birth using a speech-processing system very similar to the one adults use to learn and use language" summary = "" tags = [] title = "Science of Language: Newborns learn speech sounds using same brain regions as adults"